Morphine Sulfate Addiction and Abuse

 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

-A physical dependence can occur if the drug is taken consistently and in a large enough dosage.
-When a person takes opioids, the drug attaches to receptors in the brain and releases feel-good chemicals, some of which reduce pain.
+Physical dependence can occur if the drug is taken consistently and in a large enough dosage.
+When a person takes opioids, the drug attaches to receptors in the brain and releases dopamine (feel-good chemicals), some of which reduce the sensation of pain.
 The release of these chemicals causes the body to become accustomed to the drug’s presence in order to produce enough chemicals to maintain a balance.
-When someone stops taking morphine sulfate, their body reacts negatively due to a new chemical imbalance that occurs.
+When someone stops taking morphine sulfate, their body reacts negatively through withdrawal symptoms due to a new chemical imbalance that occurs.

 Other signs of morphine sulfate addiction include changes to a person’s physical appearance.
 They might have a change in appetite, lose weight and show a lack of hygiene.
-Personality changes that could indicate a morphine sulfate addiction include increases in irritation, anxiousness, lethargy and introversion.
-Some of the physical side effects of morphine sulfate use — such as constipation, nausea, difficulty breathing or euphoric feelings — can also be signs of addiction.
+Personality changes that could indicate a morphine sulfate addiction include increases in irritation, anxiousness, lethargy, and introversion.
+Some of the physical side effects of morphine sulfate use — such as constipation, nausea or euphoric feelings — can also be signs of addiction.

 Other common side effects of morphine sulfate use include: